-There are a few different methods for cleaning & sterilizing your grow bags, fabric pots, and fabric grow beds after using them to get them safe and ready for another season.
-Choose whichever method below works best for you and suits your needs and available supplies.
+There are a few different methods for cleaning, descaling, & sterilizing your grow bags, fabric pots, and grow beds after using them to get them safe and ready for another season.
+Choose whichever methods below work best for you and suit your needs and available supplies.

 I suggest shaking out your grow bags, and then washing as much dirt off as possible with a hose or pressure washer.
-Follow this up with a soap and warm water soak / agitation before finishing with a sterilization method below
+Follow this up with a soap and warm water soak / agitation, then a vinegar descale, before finishing with a sterilization method below

 Disclaimer: This post may contain affiliate links.
 Refer to the privacy policy for more information.